-- Completion of 60 semester units or 90 quarter that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education; Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.
+- Completion of 60 semester units or 90 quarter that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education; Breadth Requirements - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.

 - 1. Distinguish major political theories and/or political concepts. - 2.
-Analyze the opposing arguments of major political issues. - Identify social, political, and/or economic forces necessary to establish a certain political order.
+Analyze the opposing arguments of major political issues. - 3.
+Identify social, political, and/or economic forces necessary to establish a certain political order.

+REQUIRE D COURSES UNITS

-REQUIRED COURSES UNITS POLSC 1 Introduction To American Government List A: Co POLSC 2 POLSC 6 POLSC 7 STAT 1 mplete three courses from the following: Comparative Politics Political Philosophy International Relations Introduction to Statistical Methods 3 3 List B: Complete two courses from the following including any course from List A not already used: ECON 1A Elementary Economics-Macro 3 ECON 1B Elementary Economics-Micro HIST 16B African-American History POLSC 2 Comparative Politics (if not already used) POLSC 3 California Politics POLSC 6 Political Philosophy (if not already used) POLSC 7 International Relations (if not already used) SOCIL 5 Sociology of Race and Ethnicity SOCIL 6 Sociology of Sex and Gender STAT 1 Introduction To Statistical Methods (if not already used above :) 4
+POLSC 1 In troduction To American Government 3

+List A: Co POLSC 2 POLSC 6 POLSC 7 STAT 1 mplete three courses from the following: Comparative Politics Political Philosophy International Relations Introduction to Statistical Methods 3 3

+mplete two courses from the following including any

+om List A not already used: •

+ECON 1A Elementary Economics-Macro

+ECON 1B Elementary Economics-Micro

+HIST 16B African-American History 3

+POLSC 2 Comparative Politics (if not already used) 3

+POLSC 3 California Politics 3

+POLSC 6 Political Philosophy (if not already used)

+POLSC 7 International Relations (if not already used) 3

+SOCIL 5 Sociology of Race and Ethnicity 3

+SOCIL 6 Sociology of Sex and Gender

+STAT 1 Introduction To Statistical Methods (if not already used above) 4